Background pattern

 If you use more Betnovate cream than you should

-If a larger amount of Betnovate cream is applied (repeated overdose), adverse effects may occur (see section4).
-If a large amount of Betnovate cream is ingested, rinse your mouth with plenty of water and contact your doctor or pharmacist for advice.
+If you apply more Betnovate cream than you should (repeated overdoses), side effects may occur (see section 4).
+If you swallow a large amount of Betnovate cream, rinse your mouth with plenty of water and contact your doctor or pharmacist for advice.

-If you use the cream more frequently than you should or on large areas of the skin, it may be absorbed into the body and cause various disorders; in children, this may affect their growth and development.
+If you use the cream more frequently than you should or on large areas of skin, it can be absorbed into the body and cause various disorders; in children, this can affect their growth and development.

 In cases of chronic toxicity, it is recommended that corticosteroids be withdrawn gradually.
 The treatment of overdose is symptomatic.
 The acute symptoms of excessive use of corticosteroids are generally reversible.

-If you forgot to apply the cream, apply the corresponding dose when you remember, and continue with the treatment as usual.
+If you forget to apply the cream, apply the corresponding dose when you remember, and continue with the treatment as usual.

-Please contact your doctor before interrupting treatment without completing it to the indicated period.
+Please contact your doctor before stopping treatment without having completed the indicated period.

-If you absorb a sufficient amount of the medicine through your skin and it passes into your blood, you may experience side effects that affect your skin and other parts of your body.
+If enough medicine is absorbed through the skin and into the blood, side effects may occur that affect your skin and other parts of your body.

 If your skin lesions worsen or become inflamed during treatment, you may be allergic to the medicine.
 Stop using Betnovate cream and consult your doctor as soon as possible.